Did you know: One of the longest Masters records fell at Augusta National in the November Masters

-The old saw about Augusta National is that it’s a par 68 for the long hitters, the assumption being the bombers can dismantle the course’s four par-5s.
-However, since the Masters began in 1934, there’s something that has never happened during the tournament.
+The old saw about Augusta National is that it’s a par 68 for the long hitters, the assumption being the bombers can dismantle the course’s four par 5s.
+However, since the Masters began in 1934, there was something that has never happened during the tournament until the November 2020 edition.
 Something that many people likely will find difficult to believe, but it’s true.
-Since the first time it was played in 1934, over 6,600 golfers have teed it up and more than 4,200 of them have played all four rounds of the tournament.
+Since the first time it was played in 1934, over 6,600 golfers teed it up and more than 4,200 of them have played all four rounds of the tournament.

-Not one of them, however, has shot four rounds in the 60s in one Masters.
+Not one of them, however, had shot four rounds in the 60s in one Masters until Cameron Smith did it—and he didn't even win the tournament (Dustin Johnson did).

+Still, no one has done it in a spring Masters.
 The course that made going low in major-championship golf fashionable has also been remarkably stingy in doing so for four straight tournament rounds.
 How miserly is Augusta?
-Consider that it has happened on 50 occasions in the other three majors: 35 times at the PGA Championship (including seven alone in 2018), 10 times at the Open Championship and even five times in the U.S. Open, generally considered the stingiest major in terms of rounds in relation to par.
+Consider that it has happened on 50 occasions in the other three majors: 41 times at the PGA Championship (including six alone at TPC Harding Park), 13 times at the Open Championship and even five times in the U.S. Open, generally considered the stingiest major in terms of rounds in relation to par.

 But not at the Masters.
-It’s 83 events and running—and will last a little longer with this year’s playing pushed to November.
+It’s was 83 events and running until the November 2020 Masters.
 Consider that even some of the longest droughts in sports haven’t lasted that long.
-The Cleveland Indians have been without a World Series title for 72 years; the Detroit Lions have gone 63 years without an NFL title.
-Lengthy, to be sure, but nowhere near the mark Augusta National is putting up.
+The Cleveland Indians have been without a World Series title for 74 years; the Detroit Lions have gone 65 years without an NFL title.
+Lengthy, to be sure, but nowhere near the mark Augusta National was putting up.

 There was no such consolation for Mickelson in 2001.
 Chasing Tiger Woods, who was going after the “Tiger Slam,” Lefty was one shot in arrears coming to 16.
 But his 7-iron shot hung up on the ridge, and he raced his putt past the hole and missed coming back for a deflating bogey.